1. Rackham Applicant Misconduct Disclosure Review Process

 Rackham integrates a restorative framework when assessing answers to misconduct questions, and it encourages all interested prospective graduate students to apply.

-“Have you ever been suspended or dismissed from any college or university you have attended as a result of misconduct, including academic misconduct or violation of the student code of conduct?”
+“Have you ever been sanctioned, suspended, or dismissed from any college or university you have attended as a result of misconduct, sexual or gender-based misconduct (Title IX), or violation of the student code of conduct?”

 “Are there any academic misconduct or violation of the student code of conduct claims currently pending against you?”